chapmanportal/smartthings/README.md

 # smartthings
-This repository contains all my SmartApps and DeviceHandlers for my home automation project.
+This repository contains all my SmartApps and DeviceHandlers used for Samsung SmartThings